Creative Greensboro: Cultural Arts Master Plan

 We Want to Hear From You

 The GCAMP Task Force will create an inclusive inventory of organizations of all sizes.
-If you lead a Greensboro arts group, please submit your information online.
+If you lead a Greensboro arts group, please e-mail the name of your organization and your contact information to GCAMPtaskforce@greensboro-nc.gov.
 We've heard from over 111 different arts and culture organizations so far!
 Be sure to sign-up.